Posted - March 20, 2013 | Updated : August 19, 2015

-Following revelations from the Beast's analysis of the sample the X-Men storm Benetech Laboratories and encounter these guys.
+Following revelations from the Beast's analysis of the sample, the X-Men storm Benetech Laboratories and encounter these guys.

-The ordnance they are wearing must way hundreds of pounds; I don't see leg exoskeletons.
+The ordnance they are wearing must weigh hundreds of pounds; I don't see leg exoskeletons.
 How are they managing to carry their weapons?
 No matter, they come across the White Queen, who does this to them.

 'Parsley', 'intractable', 'longitude'.
 'Parsley', in particular, is pretty a pretty common word.
 You can just imagine the life these guys are going to have.
 Bottom line, its massive bad luck to mess with the White Queen.